chenasraf/vstask/README.md

 ### Homebrew (macOS/Linux)

-Install from a custom tap:
+Install directly from the tap:

 ```bash
 brew install chenasraf/tap/vstask
 ```

-Or install the tap and then the package:
+Or tap and then install the package:

 ```bash
 brew tap chenasraf/tap